Saturday 1st January, 2022

 Facts about fibromyalgia from the American College of Rheumatology website

-Fibromyalgia is a collection of symptoms including wide spread pain for which no cause can be found.
 Although a diagnosis of fibromyalgia gives the impression that doctors have found your problem and understand it, it actually means all their tests have come back negative so they really don’t know what’s going on.
-However they have a name to give it so it sounds like they do, and a shopping list of drugs and a shopping list of drugs and therapies they can use to try and relieve the symptoms with (1–4).
-This may sound hard to believe, but is confirmed by this excerpt from the American College of Rheumatology website.
-The good news though is that scientists do have a much better understanding.
+However a diagnosis of "fibromyalgia" gives them a name to call it so it sounds like they do, and a shopping list of drugs and a shopping list of drugs and therapies they can use to try and relieve the symptoms with (1–4).

 Fibromyalgia overview